DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > A single loop of *silverthorn chain* (see below) lashes the wereravens in the left cage to the bars of the cage, its thorned links impaling each raven’s torso.
 (Baba Lysaga healed the wounds to ensure the wereravens wouldn’t bleed out and die.)
 >
 > A player attempting to remove the chain from a wereravens’ chest without first severing it must succeed on a DC 20 Dexterity (Medicine) check.
-On a failure, the chain is pulled free, and the wereraven can regenerate again.
+On a success, the chain is pulled free, and the wereraven can regenerate again.
 On a failure, the chain is pulled free, but a silver thorn breaks off and is embedded in the wereraven’s flesh, reducing the wereraven to 0 hit points and disabling its regeneration.
 When reduced to 0 hit points in this way, a wereraven begins dying until it receives magical healing or a player succeeds on a DC 10 Dexterity (Medicine) check to remove the thorn, restoring its regeneration.

 > [!info]+ **Silverthorn Chain**
 > A length of *silverthorn chain* is lined with tiny silver thorns.
 A lycanthrope touching *silverthorn chain* can’t regenerate or transform.
 >
 > A single *silverthorn chain* link has AC 20, 20 hit points, vulnerability to radiant damage, and immunity to poison and psychic damage.
 In addition, on initiative count 0 of each round, a length of *silverthorn chain* takes 5 radiant damage if it’s in sunlight.

+> [!combat]+ **Balancing the Witch**
+> Due to the phase mechanic, this is a series of consecutive **brutal** and **mild** combat encounters against a party of five 9th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 72% of their total maximum hit points, then approximately 11% of their total maximum hit points (for a total of 83% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+>
+> - _**Three Players.**_ Reduce **Baba Lysaga's** hit points to 102 in each phase.
+Reduce her number of reactions in each phase to 3.
+Decrease the **Creeping Hut's** hit points to 199.
+Reduce its number of reactions to 2.
+> - _**Four Players.**_ Reduce **Baba Lysaga's** hit points to 119 in each phase.
+Reduce her number of reactions in each phase to 4.
+Decrease the **Creeping Hut's** hit points to 231.
+Limit its ***root*** reaction to 2/round.
+> - _**Six Players.**_ Increase **Baba Lysaga's** hit points to 151 in each phase.
+Increase her number of reactions in each phase to 6.
+Increase the **Creeping Hut's** hit points to 295.
+Increase its number of reactions to 4, but limit its ***root*** reaction to 3/round.

 <div class="statblock">
 <h2>Baba Lysaga, Witch Mother</h2>